nicrame/Linux-Scripts/MOTD-EL/README.md

 To install use this command:
 > wget -q https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh

-You may add system administrator email address as argument so it will be used like that:
+You may also add system administrator email address as argument, like that:
 > wget -q https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh admin@email

 Here is the main install script motd-el.sh - and the source files .sh used to create it.